wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-sap-deployment-guide.md

 Review the legal terms, accept them and click on Create.

-Please note that the Azure VM Agent is deployed by default when using an image from the Azure  Marketplace  gallery .
+Please note that the Azure VM Agent is deployed by default when using an image from the Azure Marketplace.

 #### Configure Proxy settings
 Depending on your on-premises network configuration, it might be required to configure the proxy on your virtual machine if it is connected to your on-premises network via VPN or Express Route.
 Otherwise the virtual machine might not be able to access the internet and therefore cannot download the required extensions or collect monitoring data.
 Please see chapter [Configure Proxy][deployment-guide-configure-proxy] of this document.